VinayShetyeOfficial/Frontend_Mentor_Solutions/Huddle-Landing-Page/README.md

 ![Design preview for the Huddle landing page with single introductory section](./design/desktop-preview.jpg)

-Welcome to the Huddle landing page challenge!
+Welcome to the Huddle landing page design challenge!
 <br>Your task is to recreate the provided design for a landing page.

 ## Challenge Details